 Designing experiments which utilise magnetic resonance imaging of people, data analysis and interpretation.
 Use of basic computer coding and application of statistics, interactive neuroimaging software for scientific communication.

 This course will suit students interested in postgraduate research who would like to study the structure and function of the human brain using magnetic resonance imaging (MRI).
-Students will be given an overview of the methods commonly used and is designed for beginners to the field of neuroimaging.
-The topics include experimental design, image acquisition, data analysis, localisation/anatomy and data interpretation.
+Students will be given an overview of the methods commonly used, and the course is designed for beginners to the field of neuroimaging.
+The topics include experimental design, image acquisition, data analysis, localisation/neuroanatomy and data interpretation.

 |Paper title||Special Topic: Magnetic Resonance Imaging in Neuroscience|